fggo/python/README.md

 ```

 ## Starting an App
+A Django project is organized as a group of individual apps that work together to make the project work as a whole.
+For now, we’ll create just one app to do most of the work for our project and we'll add another app to manage user accounts later.
+You should still be running runserver in the terminal window you opened earlier.
+Use another terminal window while server is running.

-The command startapp appname tells Django to create the infrastructure needed to build an app
+The command startapp appname tells Django to create the infrastructure needed to build an app.
 ```
 python3.6 manage.py startapp learning_logs
 ls